thatonequill/aev-LastByte/doc/src/stash.md

+# **THIS IS WIP.
+THIS FILE IS ONLY FOR IDEAS AND IS NOT TO BE TAKEN AS GRANTED**

+Its where I temporarely keep stuff and use parts of it later.
+Read it, but dont think anything said in here is what will end up to be.

 # aev.LastByte

 aev.LastByte is a 2D action-adventure game set in a futiristic world with a neon cityscape set in a Glasspace.
 The protagonist is a young woman named Aria, who finds herself joining a hacker group called the "Echoes".
 This group is dedicated to uncovering the truth and unveil of the lies of government, called Aevum, and its dark secrets.